 The Indian Government stripped Kashmir of its autonomy on 5 August and, since then, a communications blackout and security lockdown have been imposed on the region.
 Sporadic protests have taken place amid reports of serious human rights violations.

-I’ve written to the Indian High Comissioner and met with the Parkistani High Commissioner to discuss the way forward and I’ve called on the UK Government and international community to use all diplomatic and economic measures to:
+I’ve written to the Indian High Commissioner and met with the Pakistani High Commissioner to discuss the way forward and I’ve called on the UK Government and international community to use all diplomatic and economic measures to:

 - Ensure that democracy is respected and that the Kashmiri people are at the heart of any constitutional reform of the region.

 - Ensure that United Nations Security Council resolutions on Kashmir are respected, including UNSCR 47 which refers to the people of Jammu and Kashmir having the right to self-determination.

 - Respect the 1972 Simla Agreement which refers to the future of Jammu and Kashmir being determined by peaceful means.